ekung01/terraform-play/README.md

 # terraform-play
-This project display the leveraging multiply terraform sub-templates all link together to create a VPC, two instances, a public and a private subnets, a security group It also leveraging a data source to auto-fitch the latest amis for our instances.
+This project leverage multiply terraform sub-templates all linked together to create a VPC, two instances public and private subnets, and a security group It also leveraged a data source where the latest amis for our instancesauto-fitch.